junxit/us-congress-code/title-10/chapter-47/sec-806a.md

 # § 806a.
 Art.
 6a.
 Investigation and disposition of matters pertaining to the fitness of military judges

-- **(a)** The President shall prescribe procedures for the investigation and disposition of charges, allegations, or information pertaining to the fitness of a military judge or military appellate judge to perform the duties of the judge’s position.
-To the extent practicable, the procedures shall be uniform for all armed forces.
+- **(a)** The President shall prescribe procedures for the investigation and disposition of charges, allegations, or information pertaining to the fitness of a military appellate judge, military judge, or military magistrate to perform the duties of the position involved.
 - **(b)** The President shall transmit a copy of the procedures prescribed pursuant to this section to the Committee on Armed Services of the Senate and the Committee on Armed Services of the House of Representatives.

 ## Source credit